Srinivasg457/Devops/README.md

 # Jenkins-Testing
-A basic setup for jenkins github integration using webhooks
+A basic setup for jenkins github integration using webhooks github integreration using webhooks
 # Devops